-Key performance indicators (KPIs) are an effective way to measure the success of your cybersecurity program and aid in decision-making.
+When it comes to protecting sensitive data, preventing data breaches, and detecting cyber attacks, a checklist should be followed to track your efforts.
+Key performance indicators (KPIs) are an effective way to measure the success of any program (including cybersecurity) and aid in decision-making.

 According to PwC, just 22 percent of Chief Executive Officers believe their risk exposure data is comprehensive enough to form decisions.
 A figure that - alarmingly - hasn't changed in 10 years.
 The EY Global Information Security Survey supports this with only 15% of organizations saying their information security (InfoSec) reporting fully meets their expectations.

 In this post, we outline 14 actionable cybersecurity metrics to help you take ownership of your risk identification and remediation efforts.

 Why are Cybersecurity Metrics Important?

 As Peter Drucker said, what gets measured, gets managed - and cybersecurity is no different.
 If you can't measure your security efforts, you won't know how you're tracking.